vadshan30/learnmate/README.md

 # 🤝 Contributing

-Contributions, issues and feature requests are welcome.
+Contributions, issues, and feature requests are welcome.

-Feel free to fork the repository and submit a pull request.
+If you'd like to contribute:

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to your branch
+5. Open a Pull Request

 ---

 # 👨‍💻 Developer

-**Sri Vadshan**
+## Sri Vadshan

-B.Tech Artificial Intelligence & Data Science
+**B.Tech – Artificial Intelligence & Data Science**

-GitHub
+### GitHub

 https://github.com/vadshan30

-LinkedIn
+### LinkedIn

 https://linkedin.com/in/sri-vadshan-47a84a327